Saying adieu to Bert

 27-12-2022

-The next day we arranged a pump that continually administers a mix of those medications - a standard end of life procedure.
+The next day we arranged a pump that continually administers a mixture of those medications - a standard end of life procedure.
 But the dose was too low, and because of bureaucratic bullshit (“His gp is on vacation..
 It’s the weekend..
 It’s Christmas..”) we couldn’t get it higher.

 That last day he was in pain, restless, anxious.
 Sweating, cold, confused.
 He just wanted to sleep, he just wanted to die.
 It was difficult to watch him struggle like that and kind of a stark contrast with the happy and peaceful days before.